Peperworx/curium/docs/source/src/tutorial/README.md

 function_name(arg1,arg2,arg3,...);
 ```

 Second major thing to notice is the print function.
-C has the printf, C++ has cout, and out language has print.
+C has the printf, C++ has cout, and Curium has print.
 This print function behaves like the python print function, except it does not automatically append a newline.

 This concludes the first step of the tutorial.
-Our language should be able to execute this code at version 0.1.x
+Curium should be able to execute this code at version 0.1.x

 ## Variables

 ::: tip INFO
 This is the second step of our tutorial.
-Version 0.2.x of our language will be able to execute this flawlessly, and 0.1.x may be able to execute this, depending on development progress.
+Version 0.2.x of Curium will be able to execute this flawlessly, and 0.1.x may be able to execute this, depending on development progress.

 Required for full implementation:
 . data types